 The friction disc facings are made of very hard and wear resistant ceramic brass material.
 As a result, the wear life is exceptionally long.
-The vast majority of enthusiasts may never have to replace the discs.
+The vast majority of users may never have to replace the discs.
 However, if the disc thickness drops below .093" thick, the disc should be replaced.

-Yes, the 3D Manual Clutch is a universal bolt on unit designed for use on an utility engine that has a 3/4" keyed PTO shaft.
+Yes, the 3DME Manual Clutch is a universal bolt on unit designed for use on an utility engine that has a 3/4" keyed PTO shaft.
 This includes Briggs & Stratton, Honda, Tecumseh, Honda Clone, Predator, etc. It will also work on electric motors and engines using a shaft adapter.

 6. Does 3D Motorsport and Engineering plan to offer a 1.0" version of the manual clutch?

 Maybe...
 We certainly would like a 1" version, but not sure there is enough market demand.
 I'm watching the sales rate for the current product and tracking all inquiries for a larger version.
 There are no firm plans to expand.

 7. Do I have to use the clutch guard that comes with the 3DME Manual Clutch or can I use my own?

 Besides protecting the rider from rotating parts, the clutch guard is the mounting point for the actuator bracket and cable housing.
 A custom clutch guard could work as long as it holds the anti-rotation bracket and actuator cable.